Cranjah/Computer-Science-OSSU/README.md

 After you've completed Core CS and the parts of Advanced CS relevant to you, you should identify a problem that you can solve using the knowledge you've acquired.
-You can create something entirely new, or you can improve some tool / program that you use and wish were better.
+You can create something entirely new, or you can improve some tool / program that you use.

 Students who would like more guidance in creating a project may choose to use a series of project oriented courses.
 Here is a sample of options